terraform-aws-modules/terraform-aws-vpc/README.md

 ## NAT Gateway Scenarios

 This module supports three scenarios for creating NAT gateways.
 Each will be explained in further detail in the corresponding sections.
+This same behavior works for the VPC private NAT gateways

 - One NAT Gateway per subnet (default behavior)
   - `enable_nat_gateway = true`